 # systemctl restart postgresql # systemctl restart apache2 # systemctl enable postgresql # systemctl enable apache2

 Now open your favorite web browser and access phpPgAdmin by navigating to http://your_server_IP/phppgadmin/.
 You will be welcomed by a page as shown in the image below:

 You can log in using the postgres user and the password you’ve configured previously.
 Now use this great tool to create and manage databases in PostgreSQL.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install PostgreSQL and phpPgAdmin for you.
+Of course you don’t have to install PostgreSQL with phpPgAdmin on Ubuntu 16.04, if you use one of our Ubuntu VPS Hosting services, in which case you can simply ask our expert Linux admins to install PostgreSQL and phpPgAdmin on Ubuntu 16.04 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on Install PostgreSQL with phpPgAdmin on Ubuntu 16.04, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.